-This terrible cold and flu season understandably has people on edge, it’s one of the worst we’ve seen in years.
+This is one of the worst cold and flu seasons in years.
+It understandably has people on edge.
+Particularly with the deaths that have occured.
 A few people in my Facebook group have asked about natural methods to prevent and treat the nasty flu bug so I thought it would be a good time chat about it.

 We’re most contagious the first few days we have symptoms, however, we can even be contagious 24 hours before the first sign of cold symptoms and up to 4 days before flu symptoms appear so it’s not easy to avoid the nasty little germs but there are measures you can take to prevent or at least lessen the severity.

 You’ve heard it before but it’s sage advice: stay hydrated, it helps ease a stuffy nose and sore throat and helps flush out those germs.
 Drinks plenty of water!
 More and more doctors, including Dr. Oz recommend Elderberry extract.
 One way to get it that will also aid your hydration is in an herbal tea.
 Drinking 4 – 6 cups of elderberry tea a day at the onset of symptoms because medical trials have shown that it helps block viruses from entering your cells and aids in shortening the duration of the flu.
 He calls it a ‘natural tamiflu’.

 Sleep is restorative, our bodies rejuvenate and repair while we sleep.
 Inadequate amounts of shut eye compromise the immune system and make it difficult for our bodies to fight infection and illness.
 While you are resting, your immune system is better able to produce cytokines, chemicals that attack virus cells.

 3) Manage stress